norse/notebooks/mnist_classifiers.md

 Finally we've also omitted any regularisation or data-augementation, which could further improve performance.
 Common techniques would be to introduce weight decay or penalise unbiologically high firing rates.
 In the simplest case those can enter as addtional terms in the loss function we've defined above.
 <!-- #endregion -->

+---

+We have plenty more resources in our [notebook repository](https://github.com/norse/notebooks) if you're feeling adventurous.
+Also, our documentation tells you much more about what Norse is and why we built it at: https://norse.github.io/norse/

+Don't forget to [join our Discord server](https://discord.gg/7fGN359) and to support us by either donating or contributing your work upstream.
+Norse is open-source and built with love for the community.
+We couldn't do it without your help!